pauladmaris/Pharmacy/README.md

 # Pharmacy
-The record of a pharmacy
+The administration of a pharmacy: it has employees and medicines.